barnabym/nfttimeline/README.md

 19th March - feralfile.com - first type of NFT that hashes artwork with details of collector and artwork?

-Most expensive NFT Tweet - https://v.cent.co/tweet/20
+Most expensive NFT Tweet - by Jack Dorsey - https://v.cent.co/tweet/20

 # References